-- Staff will be trained annually and throughout the year as needed on the procedures for managing meal charges using the NYSED Webinar or the school's training program. - □ Staff training includes ongoing eligibility certification for free or reduced price meals.

-PARENT NOTIFICATION:

-Parents/guardians will be notified that a student's meal card or account balance is exhausted and has accrued meal charges within 5 days of the charge and then every 5 days/weeks thereafter.
-Email notifications will go out weekly and a paper letter will be mailed out monthly.
+01,0, 321 ( ) ( 7-1 □ manag Staff will be trained annually and throughout the year as needed on the procedures for ging meal charges using the NYSED Webinar or the school's training program.
+Staff training includes ongoing eligibility certification for free or reduced price meals.
+PARENT NOTIFICATION: days/w Parents/guardians will be notified that a student's meal card or account balance is sted and has accrued meal charges within 5 days of the charge and then every 5 weeks thereafter.
+Email notifications will go out weekly and a paper letter will be mailed onthly.
+PARENT OUTREACH: □ determ Staff will communicate with parents/guardians with five or more meal charges to nine eligibility for free or reduced price meals.
+School staff will make two documented attempts to reach out to parents/guardians to ete a meal application in addition to the application and instructions provided in the enrollment packet.

-PARENT OUTREACH:

-□ Staff will communicate with parents/guardians with five or more meal charges to determine eligibility for free or reduced price meals.

-\Box School staff will make two documented attempts to reach out to parents/guardians to complete a meal application in addition to the application and instructions provided in the school enrollment packet.

-\Box School staff will contact the parent/guardian to offer assistance with completion of meal application to determine if there are other issues within the household causing the child to have insufficient funds, offering any other assistance that is appropriate.

-MINIMIZING STUDENT DISTRESS:

-\Box School will not publicly identify or stigmatize any student on the line or discuss any outstanding meal debt in the presence of any other students.

-\Box Students who incur meal charges will not be required to wear a wristband or handstamp, or to do chores or work to pay for meals.

-\Box Schools will not throw away a meal after it has been served because of the student's inability to pay for the meal or because of previous meal charges.
+SUBJECT: SCHOOL FOOD SERVICE PROGRAM (LUNCH AND BREAKFAST) (Cont'd.)
+School staff will contact the parent/guardian to offer assistance with completion of application to determine if there are other issues within the household causing the child to insufficient funds, offering any other assistance that is appropriate.
+MINIMIZING STUDENT DISTRESS: outsta School will not publicly identify or stigmatize any student on the line or discuss any nding meal debt in the presence of any other students. □ handst Students who incur meal charges will not be required to wear a wristband or camp, or to do chores or work to pay for meals. □ inabili Schools will not throw away a meal after it has been served because of the student's ty to pay for the meal or because of previous meal charges.
 Schools will not take any action directed at a pupil to collect unpaid school meal fees.

-□ Schools will deal directly with parents/guardians regarding unpaid school meal fees.

-ONGOING ELIGIBILITY CERTIFICATION:

-□ School staff will conduct direct certification with New York State Student Identification System (NYSSIS) or using New York State Education Department (NYSED) Roster Upload at least monthly to maximize free eligibility.

-\Box School staff will provide parents/guardians with free and reduced price application and instructions at the beginning of each school year in school enrollment packet.

-\Box Schools using electronic meal application will provide an explanation of the process in the school enrollment packet and instructions on how to request a paper application at no cost.

-□ Schools will provide at least two additional free and reduced price applications throughout the school year to families identified as owing meal charges.

-□ Schools will use administrative prerogative judiciously, only after using exhaustive efforts to obtain a completed application from the parent/guardian only with available information on family size and income that falls within approvable guidelines.
+Schools will deal directly with parents/guardians regarding unpaid school meal fees.
+ONGOING ELIGIBILITY CERTIFICATION: School staff will conduct direct certification with New York State Student fication System (NYSSIS) or using New York State Education Department (NYSED) Upload at least monthly to maximize free eligibility. □ instruc School staff will provide parents/guardians with free and reduced price application and etions at the beginning of each school year in school enrollment packet. ☐ the scl Schools using electronic meal application will provide an explanation of the process in nool enrollment packet and instructions on how to request a paper application at no cost. $\Box$ throug Schools will provide at least two additional free and reduced price applications thout the school year to families identified as owing meal charges.
+Schools will use administrative prerogative judiciously, only after using exhaustive efforts to obtain a completed application from the parent/guardian only with available information on family size and income that falls within approvable guidelines.